leniero/andromeda/README.md

 Overview

-Emotion Tracker is a web app that logs users' emotional states, their reasons, and associates each entry with geolocation data, date, and time.
+Andromeda is a web app that logs users' emotional states, their reasons, and associates each entry with geolocation data, date, and time.
 It visualizes emotional intensity through circle size, color-coded emotions, and geographical positioning on an interactive eCloud interface.

 Features